 Kang Feng is interested in a wide array of applied category theory.
 He mainly worked on diagrammatic calculi, a visual presentation of (strict) monoidal categories, especially in quantum computing.

-Alessio Santamaria (Research Associate)
+Alessio Santamaria (Research Fellow)

 Alessio Santamaria studied Mathematics at the University of Genoa, where he obtained a Master’s Degree with a dissertation on Frames and Equilogical Spaces, supervised by Prof Pino Rosolini, in 2015.
 He then moved to Bath to undertake a PhD in Theoretical Computer Science with Prof Guy McCusker, which he passed in the summer of 2019.
 His thesis, “Towards a Godement Calculus of Dinatural Transformations”, solves the long-standing problem of compositionality of dinatural transformations, which are categorical structures used, in Computer Science, to capture Strachey’s idea of parametric polymorphism and to interpret proofs in intuitionistic and multiplicative linear logic.
 The original motivation which led Alessio into the studying of dinatural transformations was an attempt to give an algebraic understanding to Guglielmi and Gundersen’s “atomic flows”, a geometrical structure that can be extracted from logical proofs in Deep Inference.